EPIC US ROAD TRIP DAYS 7-10NORTHERN ROCKIES - WYOMING, MONTANA, IDAHO & NORTHERN UTAH

 Posted From || Jackson, Wyoming

-Today’s Highlight || The thermal wonders of Yellowstone National Park
+Today’s Highlight || The thermal wonders of Yellowstone National Park.

 It was Labor Day today, the unofficial end of the summer.
 That figures.
 There was certainly no summer feel around these parts, not for the bulk of the day.
 It was a chilly, damp, & sometimes wet outing as we continued to sample the geographical features, thermal wonders, and wildlife of Yellowstone National Park.
 Climatic conditions, and just as they did yesterday, improved towards the very end of the day, so much so that it was almost too nice when driving south through neighboring Grand Teton National Park.
-One day, two national parks, and two very different climatic outlooks on epic US road trip day 9.
+One day, two national parks, and two very different climatic outlooks on Epic US Road Trip day 9.

 Yellowstone National Park – Day 2 – Grand Loop Road Scenic Drive, Take II

-Bidding adieu to Montana’s West Yellowstone, a rather charmless place on the outskirts of the park – and across the state line – whose only purpose seems to be to cater for & overcharge the hordes who descend on Yellowstone, we returned to the park to rejoin the Grand Loop Road Scenic Drive.
-Our first stop on this day as we embarked on a clockwise drive of the Grand Loop Road was Gibbon Falls, 19 miles from West Yellowstone.
+Bidding adieu to Montana’s West Yellowstone, a rather charmless place on the outskirts of the park – and across the state line – whose only purpose seems to be to cater for & overcharge the hordes who descend on Yellowstone, we returned to the park to rejoin the Grand Loop Road Scenic Drive we first sampled yesterday.
+Our first on this day as we embarked on a clockwise drive of the Grand Loop Road was Gibbon Falls, 19 miles from West Yellowstone.
 While this is where the park’s Gibbon River tumbles for some 84 feet, we stopped here to catch a glimpse of the remnants of the enormous volcanic caldera left behind after the last eruption of the supervolcano Yellowstone sits atop approximately 640,000 years ago.
 Unfortunately it was raining and we didn’t see a whole lot.

 Moving on, it was still raining when we arrived at the nearby Artists Paintpots, 5 miles from Gibbon Falls.